Skip to main content

 • When referencing degrees in a generic sense, there is no need to capitalize: They have a bachelor’s degree.

-• To note a degree year when writing about an alum, the year should follow a person’s name without a comma for an undergraduate degree: Jane Doe ’82
+• To note a degree year when writing about an alum, the year should follow a person’s name without a comma for an undergraduate degree or certificate: Jane Doe ’82

 • Use commas to note a degree year when the degree received is a master’s or doctorate: Jane Doe ’82, M.S. ’84, Ph.D. ’90.